Climate activist Nakate urges rich countries to cancel debt, grant climate finance at Paris summit

 Climate activists and developing nations also urge rich countries to deliver on their existing commitments.

-Experts are expected to announce that the pledge to provide poor nations with $100 billion in aid each year to tackle global change is estimated to be met for the first time this year.
-First made in 2009 and reaffirmed at the 2015 Paris climate summit, the promise had never been fulfilled.
+Macron tweeted Thursday that experts said the pledge to provide poor nations with $100 billion in aid each year to tackle global change "is very likely to be met this year!"
+First made in 2009 and reaffirmed at the 2015 Paris climate summit, the promise has never been fulfilled.

 Summit participants could back a tax on the greenhouse gas emissions produced from international shipping, with the aim to enable its adoption at a July meeting of the International Maritime Organization.